Buildly-Marketplace/logic_service/.github/PULL_REQUEST_TEMPLATE.md

 ## Purpose
-_Short description of the problem or feature_
+Describe shortly the problem or feature

 ## Approach
-_How does this change address the problem?_
+How does this change address the problem?

-### Further Info
-Ticket number: #000

-@mentions of the person or team responsible for reviewing proposed changes.
+Related ticket: #999